-After the birth of a child, new mothers and fathers sometimes go through a depressive episode.
-Women and men often experience depression differently.
+After the arrival of a child, new parents sometimes go through a difficult period or even a depressive episode.
+Depression often manifests itself differently in men and women.

 Depression in women

-About two in ten women experience depression after childbirth.
+Up to 1 in 5 women experience depression after childbirth.

 Women suffering from depression usually experience sadness or a general loss of interest and overall pleasure in daily activities.
 They can also show some of the following signs: